Skip to content

 How to get cheaper contents insurance

-Contents insurance policies are not terribly expensive, but there are steps you can take to get a cheaper quote:
+Contents insurance policies are not particularly expensive, but there are steps you can take to get a cheaper quote:

-Most insurance policies include an 'excess', which is the amount you pay towards any claim.
+Most insurance policies include an 'excess', which is the amount you have to pay towards any claim before the insurer pays out.
 If you agree to increase the excess you will usually pay a lower upfront cost.
-But bear in mind that you will need to stump up the amount of the excess if you need to claim
+But bear in mind that you will need to stump up the amount of the excess if you need to claim.

-Insurers usually reward people who have not made any claims in the past with a cheaper policy premium.
-You may even be able to protect your no-claims discount after you’ve built it up
+Insurers usually reward people who don’t make claims with a cheaper policy premium.
+You may even be able to protect your no-claims discount after you’ve built it up.
+Don’t forget to keep your address up to date as you move around.

 How do I claim on my students contents insurance?